Turning Our Gaze to What is Around Us

 As a JFCS Tauber Holocaust Educator Fellow with the Holocaust Center, I spent the summer immersed in Holocaust Studies at Yad Vashem, Israel’s official memorial to the victims of the Holocaust.
 We traced the conditions that magnified antisemitism throughout Europe and learned the dangers of Nazi Germany’s overzealous vision of “nationhood” that first ostracized and then attempted to annihilate the European Jewish population and other “undesirables.”
 Among fellow teachers, I recognized the ethical implications of our study: to expose patterns of exclusion that permit exclusionary national sentiment and to examine and attend to our “communities of accountability.”
 And it was in Jerusalem that I found myself returning “home”—to my classroom back in San Francisco and the layered history of the building that houses it.

 There is something about “space” that evokes the subtle ways we consolidate belonging.
-Morning Star Institute began as an elementary school, founded in 1929 by Albert Breton, the school served as the community’s response to the exclusionary laws that prevented Japanese, Chinese, and other “Asiatic” children from being integrated in local schools.
+Morning Star Institute began as an elementary school, founded in 1930 by the Daughters of Mary and Joseph, under the leadership of Reverend Mother Modwina¹, and priests of the Society of the Divine Word, under Father William Stoecke².
+According to Morning Star alumnus, Wes Nihei, the school comprises part of the larger community response to the exclusionary laws that prevented Japanese, Chinese, and other “Asiatic” children from being integrated in local schools.

 The arrival of the Second World War and the implementation of Executive Order 9066 by President Franklin D. Roosevelt in 1942 reduced the population of Morning Star as Japanese-American families were forcibly relocated to internment camps.
 After the War, the school’s population reflected the demographic shifts of Japantown and the Fillmore districts.
 Filipino, African-American, and Mexican schoolchildren studied alongside Japanese-Americans.
 By the time the Society of the Sacred Heart purchased the property in 2000, Morning Star Institute had long since closed.